rafaela-felix/pyddt/README.md

 git clone https://github.com/rafaela-felix/pyddt.git
 ```

 for obtaining the source code.
-Then, installing **pyddt** by executing
+Then, installing pyddt by executing

 ```
-pip install .
+pip install . --use-feature=in-tree-build
 ```

 inside the source folder on the command line.

 ## Python package configuration

-Considering that **pyddt** package has been installed in a directory unknown to your Python distribution, you have to indicate Python where to look for it.
+Considering that pyddt package has been installed in a directory unknown to your Python distribution, you have to indicate Python where to look for it.
 So, you might:

 * add the installation directory to your PYTHONPATH environment variable.
 * add the path to *sys.path* in the *.pythonrc* file placed in your home directory.